 Securing the best mortgage rate can be difficult.
 It is a complicated process, which varies from lender to lender.
 The key to ensuring that your mortgage is approved is knowing what a lender is looking for in a borrower.
 Once you know this, you can work on those areas that need improvements and highlight your strengths to a potential lender.
 So what factors determine whether or not you can secure a mortgage?

-This is a major factor which is often overlooked.
+This is a major factor that is often overlooked.
 It is not enough to show that you have a stable income right now.
 Banks will want to look at your employment history as well.
 If you’ve had a secure job for many years, with a steadily increasing salary, then lenders will be confident you will be able to make repayments long into the future.
 If, however, you have been fired several times, they will view you as a higher risk.

 RELATED ARTICLES :